dividedmind/statistics-done-wrong/conclusion.rst

 False"\ :cite:p:`Ioannidis:2005bw` was grounded in mathematical concerns rather than an empirical test of research results.
-If most research articles have poor statistical power -- and :ref:`they do <power>` -- while researchers have the freedom to choose among multitudes of analyses methods to get favorable results -- and :ref:`they do <freedom>` -- when most tested hypotheses are false and most true hypotheses correspond to very small effects, we are mathematically determined to get a multitude of false positives.
+If most research articles have poor statistical power -- and :ref:`they do <power>` -- while researchers have the freedom to choose among analyses methods to get favorable results -- and :ref:`they do <freedom>` -- when most tested hypotheses are false and most true hypotheses correspond to very small effects, we are mathematically determined to get a plethora of false positives.

 .. index:: oncological ontology